East Hazel Crest, Illinois

-East Hazel Crest is a village in Cook County, Illinois, in the United States.
+East Hazel Crest is a village in Cook County, Illinois, United States.
 It is a south suburb of Chicago.
 As of the 2020 census, the village population was 1,297.

 History

 East Hazel Crest was a part of Hazel Crest when it incorporated in 1911 until the Illinois Central Railroad elevated their commuter and mainline tracks above grade, isolating the rural community from the rest of Hazel Crest.
 The community voted for incorporation into their own village in 1918.
 The village later annexed a small commercial area and residential subdivision, Bremerton Woods, that lies west of the Illinois Central Railroad where the village administration and Metra station now stand.

 Geography

 East Hazel Crest is located at 41°34′35″N 87°39′8″W (41.576384, -87.652171).

 According to the 2021 census gazetteer files, East Hazel Crest has a total area of 0.78 sqmi, all land.